 2.4 Tweaking a CTA on the Product Page

-.
-It’s not obligatory but serves for better understanding.
-For example, the button can change to “Add another”, take a different color, or display a selector to increase the number of added goods.3.
-Designing a Shopping Cart: Best Shopping Cart UX Principles
+Another indicator of moving a product to the cart can be changing a CTA on the product page.
+It's not obligatory but serves for better understanding.
+For example, the button can change to “Add another”, take a different color, or display a selector to increase the number of added goods.

 How much information and functions should you display in a shopping cart without overloading customers?
 Let’s discuss the essential elements of a shopping cart, which features you should enable, and how to organize them.

-3.1 Including Comprehensive Product Information
+3.1 Including Comprehensive Product Details

 The shopping cart with products may contain the following elements: